 Summary: In May 2020, job posting activity bottomed out.
-Since then, posting activity has picked up dramatically, accelerating significantly in the first half 2021.
-While posting activity still remained high in comparison to its pre-Pandemic level, it has been on a downward trajectory since peaking in March 2022.
+Then, posting activity picked up dramatically, accelerating significantly in the first half 2021.
+While posting activity has remained high in comparison to its pre-Pandemic level, it decreased for much of 2022 but has been back on the rise in the first half of 2023.

 Source: Emsi.
-Frequency: monthly, no delay Updated: 04/26/2023
+Frequency: monthly, no delay Updated: 06/24/2023